Matt M. Morrow, Executive Artistic Director

 Sebastian Perfetto, Production Manager

-Relocated here from Silver Spring, Maryland, Sebastian is grateful to call Diversionary home as both Production Coordinator and Resident Stage Manager.
-Sebastian has a BA in Theatre Arts and Performance Studies from the University of San Diego, where they discovered their love of paperwork, show tunes, and technical theatre.
-At Diversionary: Well, The Boy Who Danced on Air, Now or Later, In the Va Va Voom Room, A Civil War Christmas, Bright Half Life, and A New Brain.
+Relocated here from Silver Spring, Maryland, Sebastian is grateful to call Diversionary home as both Production Manager and Resident Stage Manager.
+Sebastian has a BA in Theatre Arts and Performance Studies from the University of San Diego, where he discovered his love of paperwork, show tunes, and technical theatre.
+At Diversionary: Ballast, Well, The Boy Who Danced on Air, Now or Later, In the Va Va Voom Room, A Civil War Christmas, Bright Half Life, and A New Brain.
 Elsewhere: RENT (

 Elizabeth Brave, Business Associate

 David R. Shorey CNP, Development Associate

 Born on the Monterey Peninsula and raised in the City of Pacific Grove, a city founded to be a West Coast Chautauqua, David was immersed in a creative and theatrical arts positive environment from a very young age.
 He counts performances at the Fisherman’s Wharf theatre and shows by the Troopers of the Gold Coast at the First Theatre of California as his introduction to the theatre.
 A minor role in Midsummer Night’s Dream in high school was his first theatrical performance, followed many years later by roles in shows produced by the Lambda Players in Sacramento.
 David graduated from California State University, Sacramento with a degree in Government.
 He has worked in the non-profit sector for many years in the areas of development and program management.
 He moved to San Diego in 2011 to be with his partners Tommie and Virgil.
 David received a Certificate in Non-profit Management from the University of San Diego and is credentialed by the Non-Profit Leadership Alliance as a Certified Non-profit Professional (CNP).
 In his free time David can be found on the hiking trails around San Diego or surfing the occasional wave.